Treatment for Gum Diseases:

-The main goal of treatment is to control the infection.
-The type of treatment will vary depending on the extent of the gum disease.
-Dr. Nuhfer can remove plaque through a deep-cleaning method called scaling and root planing.
+Our dental hygienists can remove plaque through a deep-cleaning method called scaling and root planing.
 Scaling means scraping off the tartar from above and below the gum line.
-Root planing gets rid of rough spots on the tooth root where the germs gather and helps remove bacteria that contribute to the disease.
+Root planing gets rid of rough spots on the tooth root where the germs gather and help remove bacteria that contribute to the disease.

-If inflamation and deep pockets remain after scaling and root planing, Dr. Nuhfer may refer you to a local periodontist for advanced care.
-A periodontist specializes in the prevention, diagnosis and treatment of periodontal disease.
-Patients with severe levels of periodontal disease can be best managed through a partnership with Dr. Nuhfer and a periodontist.
+If inflammation and deep pockets remain after scaling and root planing, Our doctors may refer you to a local periodontist for advanced care (a periodontist specializes in the prevention, diagnosis, and treatment of periodontal disease).
+Patients with severe levels of periodontal disease can be best managed through a partnership with our doctors and a periodontist.

-Dr. Nuhfer also encourages patients to make wise food choices to help prevent gingivitis and periodontitis.
-Good nutrition is vital for children whose teeth are still developing and for adults to maintain healthy gums.
-If you smoke or chew tobacco, the best thing you can do for yourself is to quit.
+Our doctors also encourage patients to make wise food choices to help prevent gingivitis and periodontitis.
+Proper nutrition is vital for children whose teeth are still developing and for adults to maintain healthy gums.
+If you smoke or chew tobacco, it’s essential that you quit.
 Tobacco users are much more likely to develop gum disease than nonsmokers.
-Tobacco also reduces your ability to fight infection and delays healing.
+Nicotine also reduces your ability to fight infection and delays healing.

 - Autoimmune Diseases